Most people don’t actually know how to look after this type of surface. It’s easy when you know how!

 Furthermore, washing up detergent contains surfactants, required to break down food and grease, which are made from petrochemicals and oleo-chemicals (often palm oil).
 This means that when a washing up cloth is used to wipe over a surface it cleans away the crumbs and surface spills, but at the same time, spreads a thin layer of fat all over the work surface.
 This will make the work surface appear dull, and if you run your hand over it, smears will appear.

-If you live in a hard water area you will have the added problem of having to deal with lime scale deposits that will form around the tap and sink area of your work top if you are not fastidious about wiping away standing water splashes.
+If you live in a hard water area you will have the added problem of having to deal with limescale deposits that will form around the tap and sink area of your worktop if standing water splashes are not wiped away quickly.

-Lime scale is a chalk deposit (calcium carbonate) in the water that will cling to the area around your sink.
-The deposits can be extremely difficult to remove .
-However Stoneworld strongly advise against using limescale removing products available in supermarkets for lime scale removal.
+Limescale is a chalk deposit (calcium carbonate) in the water that will cling to the area around your sink.
+The deposits can be extremely difficult to remove.
+However we strongly advise against using limescale removing products available in supermarkets for limescale removal.
 These products are not suitable for use on polished granite worktops, and should not be used.
 They are effectively acid, and will be corrosive on granite or marble worktops.
 They will ruin the polished surface.

-We advise removing lime scale deposits from granite and marble surfaces by rubbing with very fine grade wire wool.
-Speak to your stone specialist for further guidance.
+We advise removing limescale deposits from granite and marble surfaces by rubbing with very fine grade wire wool.